Kidde: 2010s

 In April 2013, Kidde expanded its Worry-Free product line to include UL-listed carbon monoxide (CO) alarms.

-In September 2014, Kidde recalled 3 models of smoke alarm (i12010, i12010SCO, and KN-COSM-IBA) for failing to alert buyers of emergency after a power outage.
-Models made from December 18, 2013 to May 13, 2014 are affected.
+In September 2014, Kidde recalled three models of smoke alarm (i12010S, i12010SCO, and KN-COSM-IBA) for failing to alert buyers of emergency after a power outage.
+Models made from December 18, 2013, to May 13, 2014, are affected.
 1.2 million (+112 thousand in Canada) were recalled.

 In February 2015, Kidde recalled 31 models of extinguishers with Zytel valves due to the valve not fully opening, causing the extinguisher to not discharge properly.
-Affected models were made from July 23, 2013 to October 15, 2014.
+Affected models were made from July 23, 2013, to October 15, 2014.
 4.6 million (+175 thousand in Canada) extinguishers were recalled.

-In November 2016, Kidde recalled over 3.6 million (+1.5 million in Canada) NightHawk model KN-COSM-IB combination smoke alarms due to the 7 year "end of life" signal timer being restarted when the battery was replaced, meaning that the alarm cannot signal that its sensors have expired.
+In November 2016, Kidde recalled over 3.6 million (+1.5 million in Canada) NightHawk model KN-COSM-IB combination smoke alarms due to the seven-year "end of life" signal timer being restarted when the battery was replaced, meaning that the alarm cannot signal that its sensors have expired.
 Models manufactured from June 2004 and December 2010 are affected by the recall.

-A year later in November 2017, the U.S. Consumer Product Safety Commission issued a recall notice for 134 models of Kidde fire extinguishers citing failures to discharge correctly when used.
+A year later in November 2017, the US Consumer Product Safety Commission issued a recall notice for 134 models of Kidde fire extinguishers citing failures to discharge correctly when used.
 As many as 37.8 million extinguishers could be covered by the recall notice.
 Even extinguishers dating back from the 70's.
 One death has been reported due to extinguisher failure.

-Not too long later in March 2018, Kidde recalled their 2 Dual-Sensor Smoke Detector models, PI9010 and the PI2010.
+Not too long later in March 2018, Kidde recalled its two Dual-Sensor Smoke Detector models, PI9010 and the PI2010.
 The reason for the recall was a yellow cap left on one of the sensors that could fail to alert buyers of the alarm of a possible fire.
-452,000 units in the USA and about 40,000 units in Canada were affected in the recall.
+452,000 units in the US and about 40,000 units in Canada were affected in the recall.
 The recall affected units of the 2 models manufactured from September 2016, through January 2018.
 No injuries or accidents were reported because of the yellow cap before the recall.

+2020s

 In May 2021, Kidde announced a recall of their TruSense line of alarms due to the alarms not detecting smoke until fatal levels.
+226 thousand units have been recalled.

+On May 14, 2023, Kidde-Fenwal filed for Chapter 11 bankruptcy.

+In December 2024, Kidde was sold by Carrier Global and became part of a new entity called Kidde Global Solutions.

 Locations

 Kidde is headquartered in Mebane, North Carolina.
 Kidde Canada (formerly Pyrene Company or Chubb Security) operates under Kidde Fire Safety North America and is located in Toronto, Ontario.
-The Kidde Fenwal Controls division is located in Ashland, Massachusetts.
 Kidde Aerospace is located in Wilson, North Carolina.